Michael Torrence

-Michael Rian Torrence (April 15, 1961 – September 6, 1996) was an American serial killer responsible for the murders of three people in South Carolina from February to March 1987, two of which were committed with the help of his brother and his brothers wife, Donna.
+Michael Rian Torrence (April 15, 1961 – September 6, 1996) was an American serial killer responsible for the murders of three people in South Carolina from February to March 1987, two of which were committed with the help of his brother and his brother's wife, Donna.
 Sentenced to death for one murder and two life terms, Torrence successfully volunteered for his execution, dropping all appeals against the wishes of his public defender, and was executed in 1996.

 Murders and arrest

 In early 1987, 20-year-old Donna Michele Webb Torrence, a topless dancer who worked at a strip club called "The Carriage House" near Fort Jackson, complained to her husband, 28-year-old Thomas John Torrence, that two patrons had supposedly taunted her.
 In order to get back at them, Torrence recruited his younger brother, Michael, and the trio decided to rob them.
 They eventually tracked the two men, 31-year-old Charles Alan Bush and 41-year-old Dennis Lollis, both of whom were engineers at the M. Lowenstein Corporation textile mill in Olympia, to their shared room at the Red Roof Inn in Cayce.

-On February 11, Donna, went to the hotel and knocked on the victims door and told Mr. Bush her car had broke down and persuaded him to give her a ride to her residence, who then drove her to her family house in Pine Ridge.
-She invited him to come inside, just as he entered the house Michael was hiding behind the door and slammed it shut behind the victim.
-Thomas and Michael then beat Mr. Bush with a tire thumper and choked him with a dog chain.
+On February 11, Donna visited the Red Roof Inn, where she knocked on the victims’ door and told Bush her car had broken down and persuaded him to give her a ride to her residence.
+Bush then drove her to her family house in Pine Ridge.
+She invited him to come inside, but as he entered the house Michael, who was hiding behind the door, slammed it shut behind the victim.
+Thomas and Michael then beat Bush with a tire thumper and choked him with a dog chain.
 The pair then stole the key to the motel room and drove to the Red Carpet Inn, where they snuck in and stabbed the sleeping Lollis to death.
 After stealing all of the money and valuables they could find, the brothers left.
 On the following day, Lollis' body was discovered, with an autopsy determining that he had been stabbed over 20 times.

 Soon after the murders, the Torrences left Pine Ridge and resettled in Charleston.
 On March 28, Michael picked up a 20-year-old prostitute, Cynthia M. Williams, but for reasons unknown, the pair got into an argument.
-Angered, he grabbed a shotgun and shot her in the chest, killing Williams on the spot.
-He then drove to the I-526 and dumped her body, where it was soon discovered by two motorists.
+Angered, he grabbed a shotgun and shot her in the chest, killing Williams immediately.
+He then drove to the I-526 and dumped her body there, where it was soon discovered by two motorists.
 As he was last seen in her company, Michael was considered the prime suspect by police, who kept him under surveillance until they gathered enough evidence to secure an arrest.
 On April 6, the two brothers were arrested at their Charleston home and brought in for interrogation.
 During questioning, they both admitted responsibility for the Bush-Lollis murders, later indicating where they had buried Bush's body.